SNORE-Project/pxt-snore/docs/README.md

 # pxt-snore [![test result](https://img.shields.io/github/workflow/status/Spartan2909/pxt-snore/CI?label=tests)](https://github.com/Spartan2909/pxt-snore/actions/workflows/CI.yml)

-An extension to help with the development of code for the SNORE project
+An extension to help with the development of code for the SNORE project.

 ## Use as Extension